 For the initial 90-day benefit period of hospice coverage, a written certification documented on page 2 of the Request for Hospice Benefits form (DMAS 420) must be signed and dated by the attending physician and hospice medical director.
 (NOTE: For directions on how to access the current version of this form, please refer to the last section of this chapter, titled "How to Access DMAS Hospice Forms.")
 This initial certification must be obtained prior to the request for authorization of enrollment.
 For individuals who are dually eligible (Medicare/Medicaid), Medicaid will accept the Medicare certification period(s) signed by both physicians (the attending physician and the hospice medical director) within the required Medicare time frames.
 This will apply even when the individual becomes Medicare eligible after a period when Medicaid was the primary payer for hospice services.
-Hospice services cannot begin prior to the individual's election of the hospice benefit.
-This certification must be maintained in the individual's medical record.
+Hospice services cannot begin prior to the individual's medical record.